Jaytellis/Project1/README.md

 These Beats allow us to collect the following information from each machine:

-- Filebeat: a shipper for forwarding and centralizing log data.
-Filebeat also monitors log files or locations specified, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+- Filebeat: Filebeat monitors log files or locations specified, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
 - Metricbeat: collects metrics from the operating system and from services running on the server.
 Metricbeat then takes the metrics and statistics and ships them to the output that you specify.

 **Using the Playbook**